alemuscyber/HoneypotVM/README.md

 Here's a walkthrough:

-Step 1: Created a Virtual Network for my Resource Group in Azure.
+Step 1: Establishing a Virtual Network for my Resource Group in Azure.

 Step 2: Created the VM using a Win10 x64 image.